What is reflow soldering?

 Reflow Soldering Common Problems and Their Causes

-Oxidization– The issue occurs whenever oxygen finds itself into the reflow oven causing a quick degradation of matter.
+Oxidization– The issue occurs whenever oxygen finds itself in the reflow oven causing a quick degradation of matter.
 Oxidization is a common issue that is directly related to the high temperatures and presence of oxygen during the reflow or wave soldering process.
 The results are usually degradation of metal surfaces and environmental robustness, impacting the electronic hardware lifetime and the components.

-The level of oxidization is depending on several factors where the temperature degree is the most important.
+The level of oxidization depends on several factors where the temperature degree is the most important.
 The second most cormorant is the selection of activation flux that is part of the solder paste.
 Most manufacturers are excluding the highly activated fluxes from the reflow soldering process due to these reasons.

 This may not be a danger to the components, but if the preheat and temperature conditions are not as per the manufacturer's requirements, it often results in a failure.
-Larger cases in outgassing can blow out the displaced nearby small parts.
+Larger cases of outgassing can blow out the displaced nearby small parts.

 Components displacement– During reflow soldering, some components may disconnect from their pads.
 The component’s displacement is often caused by changes in surface tension during the thermal flow.
 Here are some other factors that contribute to this problem: